Where did you find the inspiration to write Phantom Island?

-Unfortunately for Whitnee, she did inherit a lot of my quirks – like the fish phobia thing.
+Unfortunately for Whitnee, she did inherit a lot of my quirks—like the fish phobia thing.
 Yeah, that’s a real problem for me.
 (Read the Story Behind The Phobia here.)
-She also has issues with her gray eyes – I come from a family of blond-haired, brilliantly blue-eyed tall people.
-And here I am – a Shorty McShortshorts with dirty blonde hair and gray eyes – so not fair.
-This issue of “boring” gray eyes sparked the idea for the eye phenomenon on the Island.
+She also has issues with her gray eyes.
+I come from a family of blond-haired, brilliantly blue-eyed, tall people.
+And there I was: a Shorty McShortshorts with dirty blonde hair and gray eyes.
+My personal issue of having “boring” gray eyes sparked the idea for the eye phenomenon on the Island.
 I thought, “Wouldn’t it be cool if my gray eyes really meant something somewhere else?”
-And there I had the first tribe – Wind.
-Whitnee also has little dating experience at this point in the book – a total mirror of my high school years.
-However, this particular summer in her life is certainly fashioned after a particular summer I had in college – enough said.
+And there I had the first tribe, Wind.
+Whitnee also has little dating experience at this point in the book—a total mirror of my high school years.
+However, this particular summer in her life is certainly fashioned after a particular summer I had in college… enough said.

 We’re both musical and like to think and dream.
-We have high goals for ourselves (changing the world!) and are really hard on ourselves when we fail.
+We set high expectations for ourselves (changing the world!) and are really hard on ourselves when we fail.
 We both have close relationships with our mothers.
 And we are both inclined to take a nap when life is just too much to handle.

-From the first paragraph of the first chapter, you learn that Whitnee loves peanut butter.
+One major Whitnee/Krissi difference… From the first paragraph of the first chapter, you learn that Whitnee enjoys peanut butter.
 I am deathly allergic, so I had to consult other people on the art of eating peanut butter.
 Whitnee also doesn’t have my super-allergies to the environment and to food.

 Did I mention that I don’t have superpowers like Whitnee does?
 Yeah.
 I wish.